dave1010/clipea/README.md

 Tell Clipea what you want to do and it'll give you a shell command, asking you if you want to run it.
 Clipea works even better with Zsh, as it adds the shell command to your console as a pending command, just as if you had typed it yourself!

+> [!WARNING]
-❗ **Warning:** AI isn't perfect.
+> AI isn't perfect.
 Clipea might suggest a dangerous command.
 Be careful.

 ## Usage